zachvalenta/jvns.ca/content/post/2016-12-04-container-networking.markdown

 which of these is better.
 They have the same limitations: they'll both only work between instances in the same availability zone.

+Most of these container networking things will set up all these routes and tunnels and stuff for you, but I think it's important to understand what's going on behind the scenes, so that if something goes wrong I can debug it and fix it.

+### is this software defined networking?

+I don't know what software defined networking.
+All of this helps you do networking differently, and it's all software, so maybe it's software defined networking?

 ### that's all

 That's all I have for now!
 Hopefully this was helpful.
 It turns out this stuff